amrtarek-dev/knowledge/1-Programming Language/Rust/6-flow-control.md

-# Rust Control flow
+# Rust Flow Control
-Rust Control flow if statement, while, loop, for, match.
+Rust flow Control:  if statement, while, loop, for, match.

 ## if statement